The Basics of Becoming a Mediator or Arbitrator

-While there are degrees available in Conflict Resolution and Negotiation, not all Arbitrators or Mediators earn this type of degree.
+While there are degrees available in Conflict Resolution and Negotiation, according to the Bureau of Labor Statistics, not all Arbitrators or Mediators earn this type of degree.
 Some positions may require a background in law or expertise in a specialized area such as insurance.
 Some positions require a bachelor’s degree while some may require a master’s or doctoral degree.[ii]

 An Arbitrator’s Salary Potential